Diffraction by a Right-Angled No-Contrast Penetrable Wedge Revisited: A Double Wiener-Hopf Approach: Factorisation of

 \subsection{Some useful functions}

 As usual in complex analysis, functions defined on the real numbers might exhibit branch points when analytically continued onto the complex plane (c.f.\! \cite{Wegert}).
 This leads to the function being defined not on $\mathbb{C}$ but on some Riemann surface instead.
 However, for the purpose of the present work, we do not need this generality and the interested reader is referred to \cite{Wegert} for a more detailed discussion of the process of analytical continuation.
-When instead of working on the function's Riemann surface one wants to work on $\mathbb{C}$, branch cuts have to be introduced that is, we have to introduce lines of discontinuity of our function, which, in general, one is free to choose arbitrarily.
+When instead of working on the function's Riemann surface one wants to work on $\mathbb{C}$, branch cuts have to be introduced that is, we have to introduce lines of discontinuity of our function, but there is some arbitrariness involved in the specific choice of branch cuts.
 In this section, we will specify some choice of branch cut for the complex square root function as well as the complex logarithm.
 These specific choices are the same as in \cite{AssierAbrahams1} (for the logarithm) and \cite{AssierShanin} (for the square root function).
 All of the following functions play a crucial role in the factorisation of $K$.
 Throughout the remainder of the article, we will extensively employ the method of phase portraits to visualise a complex function's properties in the spirit of \cite{Wegert}.

 Let $\log(z)$ and $\sqrt{z}$ denote the standard complex logarithm and square root used by most mathematical software (Matlab, for instance).
-These functions correspond to the usual real logarithm and square root respectively when restricted onto $\mathbb{R}^+$ and have a branch cut along the negative real axis.
+These functions correspond to the usual real logarithm and square root respectively when restricted onto $\mathbb{R}^+$ and have a branch cut along the negative real axis (i.e. $\arg(z) \in (-\pi,\pi]$).

 We define $\mylog(z)$ as the logarithm with a branch cut diagonally down the third quadrant, see figure \ref{fig:LogAndMylog}.
 Practically, $\mylog(z)$ is obtained via the relation $\mylog(z) = \log(e^{-i \pi/4} z) + i \pi /4$.